Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.

 ## FAQ

-Q: You said there's a dodge mod but I can't dodge.
-Why?

-A: I added the dodge function to the perk that Requiem already had dedicated to dodge.
-The dodge mod only works if you have the dodge perk, and you need _either_ level 20 in Evasion plus the first Evasion perk _or_ level 50 in Heavy Armor plus the first Heavy Armor perk.

-Q: Why am I getting forced in to 3rd person?

-A: I put work into making 3rd person much better than vanilla skyrim.
-I also play combat in 3rd person, but enjoy walking around in 1st.
-So, Seamless Combat Camera allows that exact thing; it automatically puts you into 3rd person when you enter combat.
-I like it a lot.
-It's great.

 Q: Screenshake in 3rd person?